 Computed Tomography (CT) Scan

-As the table glides through the machine (gantry), images are created when the X-ray beam moves in a circle around the body, allowing many different views of the same organ or structure.
-The X-ray information is sent to a computer that interprets the X-ray data and displays it in a two-dimensional (2D) form on the monitor.
+Images are created when an X-ray beam moves in a circle around the body, providing many different views of the same organ or structure.
+The X-ray information is sent to a computer that interprets the X-ray data and displays it in a two-dimensional form on the monitor.

 Achieving the highest practice standards

 All Methodist Hospital CT scanners are accredited by the American College of Radiology (ACR).
 The ACR awards accreditation to facilities that achieve high practice standards.
 The program also evaluates personnel qualifications, adequacy of facility equipment, quality control procedures and quality assurance programs.

 Lung Cancer Screening Excellence

 Methodist is designated by the Lung Cancer Alliance as a Screening Center of Excellence.

 Methodist Hospital CT has been granted the designation of an American College of Radiology (ACR) Lung Cancer Screening Center.
 The ACR Lung Cancer Screening Center designation recognizes facilities that have committed to practice safe, effective diagnostic care for individuals at the highest risk for lung cancer.